Three Not So Great Known 19th Century American and British Authors

 All documentation and works in this short bio article and other related articles all stem from work and material I’ve unearthed as part of delving into my family history, thanks to my great-great grandfather for his informative writings and scrapbook and thanks to his descendants who have passed them down the generations to the present day.
 In this short article I introduce you to each of these three great but not so famous writers, giving you a brief bio and life history on each.

-For further reading of their works, and to learn more about them and their fascinating lives during the Victorian era, visit the Victorian Publications section on my Nathanville genealogy website.
+Visit my website (Nathanville Genealogy) for further reading of their works, and learn more about them and their fascinating lives during the Victorian era.

 Why I Think These Authors Are Special